-Tapping and Acupressure with your Yin Yoga practice
+Tapping and Acupressure for Yin Yoga

-In my Shiatsu training we used Tapping as a kind of a warm up.
+In my Shiatsu training we used Tapping as a warm up.
 We used our fingers or palms to tap along the body, along the major meridian lines to awaken our energy.
 It felt tingly and my skin seemed to buzz.
-What would that do you ask?Tapping along the body to awaken Qi feels refreshing and improves circulation, it also helps bringing your awareness into the body.

-Qi cultivating practices of Chinese medicine
+Qi cultivation practices of Oriental medicine

-Tapping applies an invigorating massage and can also be performed along the meridian pathways or over certain areas of the body.
+Tapping is an invigorating massage and can also be performed along the meridian pathways or over certain areas of the body.
 Acupressure massage involves applying pressure to specific points along these meridians to stimulate the body's natural healing mechanisms and restore energy flow.

 In This Yin practice I combine tapping in form of a Qi -massage and acupressure of Liver-3 points with Yin Yoga.